1942 Wheat Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Other Features Of The 1942 Wheat Penny

-In 1942, the Wheat Cent was made of 95% copper, 5% tin and zinc according to industry standards.
-The 1942 penny was 19.05mm in diameter (0.75″) and weighed 3.11g.
-They feature a smooth unreeded edge.
-Three major mints produced these coins: Philadelphia (no mint mark), Denver (“D” mint mark), and San Francisco (“S” mint mark), with the mint mark appearing below the date when present.
+Three major mints produced these coins: Philadelphia (no mint mark), Denver (“D” mint mark), and San Francisco (“S” mint mark).
+The mint mark appears below the date on the obverse when present.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)